Veronica persica: Description

 Veronica persica is an annual that reproduces from seed.

 Its cotyledons are triangular with truncated bases.
 The short-stalked leaves are broadly ovate with coarsely serrated margins, and measure 1 to 2 cm long.
 The leaves are paired on the lower stem and are alternately arranged on the upper parts.
 The plant has weak stems that form a dense, prostrate groundcover.
 The tips of stems often grow upright.

 The flowers are roughly 1 cm wide and are sky-blue with dark stripes and white centers.
 They are zygomorphic, having only one vertical plane of symmetry.
 They are solitary on long, slender, hairy stalks in the leaf axils.

 The seeds are transversely rugose and measure between 1 and 2 mm long.
 There are five to 10 seeds per locule in the fruit.

-Veronica persica can be distinguished from similar species by its heart-shaped fruit with two widely-separated lobes.
+Similar species include Veronica persica fruit, which have lobes that widely diverge to form a spreading 'V', and solitary flowers emerging from the stem with the leaf stalks, whilst the flower stalks are regularly much longer than the leaves.
+Other similar species include Veronica polita and Veronica agrestis (whose fruit lobes are parallel and flower stalks are shorter than or equal to the leaves), Veronica crista-galli (whose flowers and fruits are smaller than the calyx, and the calyx is formed of two bilobed parts not four unlobed parts), Veronica filiformis (whose small round leaves are smaller than or equal to the flowers, Veronica chamaedrys and Veronica montana (whose flowers are not solitary but form short unleafy spikes of flowers), and Veronica hederifolia (whose flowers are small and leaf lobing has a different appearance).